Comcast Product Manager Salary in United Kingdom | £42.4K-£56.2K+ | Levels.fyi

 The median Product Manager compensation in United Kingdom package at Comcast totals £56.2K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company